fontforge/fontforge.github.io/en-US/about/faq.md

     moved to Fonts)

-**Note:** make sure you either replace the original font files, or that you rename the font within fontforge and (for postscript fonts) that you give it a new unique id.
+**Note:** make sure you either replace the original font files, or that you rename the font within FontForge and (for postscript fonts) that you give it a new unique id.
 See the [Font Info](/en-US/documentation/interface/fontinfo/) dlg.

 **Caveat:** A postscript font is useless on a macintosh unless it is